 Loops

-This is one of the modern table tennis basic skills.
-Recently table tennis players have acquired this skill to put a spin on the ball during the offense.
+This is one of the basic basic skills.
+Recently, table tennis players have acquired the skill of putting a spin on the ball during offense.
 Players play this shot by swinging their racket from low to high to put swing and force.
-The style of the shot generates topspin and makes it harder to play for the opponent.
-When there is a monotonous game running, then there is a need for loops.

 Footwork

-There are two types of footwork needed in a table tennis match.
-Players need to move front and back and also left and right.
 Also, table tennis professionals are agile, quick, and masters at moving anywhere.
 If you want to play a competitive game, then you need to move quickly.
 You also need to get back to your original position after playing every shot.

 Stance

-For a game where footwork and moving fast are necessary, the stance is also one of the most important things.
-First, when you take the service, you need to put your other leg in the front and the paddled leg in the back.
-Also, this is the basic stance.
-When you play a short ball, this is the stance you need to follow.
-And when you have to defend, then put your legs parallelly, so that you can play both forehand and backhand shots.
+For a game where footwork and fast movement are necessary, stance is also one of the most important things.
+First, when you take the service, you must put your other leg in the front and the paddled leg in the back.

 Read more: Ping Pong Rules: Everything You Need To Know